NCAR/DART/guide/verifying-installation.rst

 time.

 The simplest way to determine if the installation is successful is to run some of the functions available in ``DART/diagnostics/matlab/``.
+If you have yet to download DART, see :doc:`Downloading DART <downloading-dart>` for instructions on how to do so.
 Usually, we launch MATLAB from the ``DART/models/lorenz_63/work`` directory.
-Execute the following command in your terminal to navigate to this directory.
+First, open your terminal and navigate to the directory where you downloaded DART.
+Then, execute the following command in your terminal to navigate to the``DART/models/lorenz_63/work`` directory.

 .. code-block:: bash